-Does separation affect my Will?
+Does Separation affect my Will?

 If you have recently separated from your spouse or partner, reviewing your estate planning documents may not be top of mind.
 However, it is important to understand how separation affects your existing Will — and what steps you need to take to ensure your estate is distributed the way you intend.